I'm in Love with My Car: History

 Conceived by Roger Taylor, the lyrics were inspired by one of the band's roadies, Johnathan Harris, whose Triumph TR4 was evidently the "love of his life".
 The song is dedicated to him, with the liner notes mentioning, "Dedicated to Johnathan Harris, boy racer to the end".

-Taylor played the guitars in the original demo, but they were later rerecorded by May on his Red Special and Taylor also doubled on electric guitar in addition to drums.
+Taylor played the guitars in the original demo, but they were later rerecorded by Brian May on his Red Special and Taylor also doubled on electric guitar in addition to drums.
 The lead vocals were performed by Taylor on the studio version and all released live versions.
 The revving sounds at the conclusion of the song were a recording of Taylor's then-current car, an Alfa Romeo.

-When it came down to releasing the album's first single, Taylor was so fond of his song (especially compared to the other band members) that he locked himself in a cupboard until it was agreed that it would be the B-side to the album's first single, "Bohemian Rhapsody".
-This decision would later become the cause of much internal friction in the band, in that while it was only the B-side, it generated an equal amount of publishing royalties for Taylor as the main single did for Mercury simply because it was the B-side to "Bohemian Rhapsody", inadvertently leading to "I'm In Love with My Car" becoming one of the highest-grossing songs of all time.
+When it came down to releasing the album's first single, Taylor was so fond of his song (especially compared to the other band members) that he locked himself in a cupboard and refused to come out until it was agreed that it would be the B-side to the album's first single, "Bohemian Rhapsody".
+This decision would later become the cause of internal friction in the band, in that while it was only the B-side, it generated an equal amount of publishing royalties for Taylor as "Bohemian Rhapsody" did for its songwriter, Freddie Mercury, simply because it was the B-side to the single, inadvertently leading to "I'm In Love with My Car" becoming one of the highest-grossing songs of all time.

 The song was often played live from 1977 to 1981.
 Taylor sang it from the drums while Mercury played piano and provided backing vocals.
 During the News of the World Tour, Mercury would often sing the chorus lines with Taylor.

-The song's title is used as a running joke in the 2018 Queen biopic Bohemian Rhapsody, starting with an argument between Taylor (Ben Hardy) and May (Gwilym Lee) over the song's seemingly mechanophilic lyrical content.
+The song is used as a running joke in the 2018 Queen biopic Bohemian Rhapsody, starting with an argument between Taylor (Ben Hardy) and May (Gwilym Lee), the latter accompanied by John Deacon (Joseph Mazzello), over the song's seemingly mechanophilic lyrical content.
 Later in the film, fictional EMI executive Ray Foster (Mike Myers) suggests to have it or "You're My Best Friend" released as the first single to A Night at the Opera instead of "Bohemian Rhapsody".
 Shortly afterwards, on Kenny Everett's radio show, Mercury hands the single to the eponymous host, who then reads out "I'm In Love With My Car" rather than "Bohemian Rhapsody", which is then correctly played on air.